openstack-archive/solar/docs/commit-log.md

 The 'appropriate order' taken by orchestrator can be just like the data flow graph initially.
-We see possibility of optimizing the number of actions taken by orchestrator so that moving Keystone service to another node can be simplified from 4 actions taken to 3 actions.
+We see possibility of optimizing the number of actions taken by orchestrator so that moving Keystone service to another node can be simplified from 4 actions (update HAProxy without removed Keystone, install Keystone on new node, update HAProxy with new Keystone, remove Keystone from old node) taken to 3 actions (add Keystone to new node, update HAProxy removing old Keystone and adding new one, remove Keystone from old node).

 After resource action is finished the new state is saved to the commit log and data is updated in the DB.